 • Successful prosecution of a FOIA action against the U.S. Department of Justice seeking the release of certain documents in the control of the federal government.

-Alex also has served as a supervising attorney for Shook’s Summer Associate program for multiple years, and mentors junior associates.
-She is actively involved in Shook's diversity and recruiting efforts.
+Alex has served as a supervising attorney for Shook’s Summer Associates program for multiple years and mentors junior associates.
+She is actively involved in Shook’s diversity and recruiting efforts and previously served as a member of the firm’s Associates Committee.

 Publications